swanked/Plex-Discord-Bot/README.md

 ## Commands

-* `!plexTest` : a test to see make sure your Plex server is connected properly
+* `!plextest` : a test to see make sure your Plex server is connected properly
 * `!clearqueue` : clears all songs in queue
 * `!nextpage` : get next page of songs if desired song is not listed
 * `!pause` : pauses current song if one is playing